JRLi/GetCellPro/README.md

 ## Overview

 `GetCellPro.R` calculates cell proximity metrics for given cell types and positions.
-This script is useful for analyzing cell-cell interactions in spatial transcriptomics data.
+This script is useful for analyzing cell-cell interactions in IMC data.

 ## Installation